Caiuzu/Caiuzu/README.md

 ## Hello there! 👌

 My name is Caio Souza!
-I'm graduated in Computer Engineering, working at a company as a Software Engineering and doing some freelancing in my spare time.
+I'm graduated in Computer Engineering, working at a company as a Software Engineer and doing some freelancing in my spare time.

 **Talking about Personal Stuff:**
 - 👨🏻‍💻 Currently working with: Java, Kotlin, SpringBoot, Kafka, Spark, Cucumber, DevOps.